 Restaurants in the town of Sóller

 Modern Mediterranean cuisine with a touch of Asia, based on local products, is on the menu at this welcoming restaurant in the centre of Sóller. […] Smiles and great food at Luna 36 Restaurant

 In a street, just off this main square, you’ll find high-quality, authentic Spanish food and wine at Casa Alvaro.

-In Sóller itself, boutique hotel L’Avenida is housed in a retro-chic-styled Modernist mansion, built by one of Gaudi’s pupils.
+Boutique hotel L’Avenida is housed in a retro-chic-styled Modernist mansion, built by one of Gaudi’s pupils.
 Their restaurant serves lunch only, alfresco in the summer.
 At Sa Tafona – the restaurant at Ca’l Bisbe Hotel (a former bishop’s residence) – dine indoors or on the tranquil terrace.
-Cuisine is based on traditional Mallorcan dishes.
-Overlooking Placa Constitucio is Toni Oliver’s La Vila hotel and cafe-restaurant, occupying an historic Modernismo mansion.
+The cuisine is based on traditional Mallorcan dishes.
+Overlooking Placa Constitucio is Toni Oliver’s La Vila hotel and cafe-restaurant, occupying a historic Modernismo mansion.

 Ca’n Blau is the à la carte restaurant of the five-star but comfortably relaxed Gran Hotel Soller – a distinguished small palace built in 1880 as a private residence, later part-converted into a leather factory (which produced many of the boots worn by soldiers in the First World War).
 The restaurant offers Mediterranean fusion cuisine and excellent choice of wines.
 They offer both set lunch and dinner menus at reasonable prices.